-All students seeking a Bachelor's degree at Kentucky Christian University are required to complete at least 12 hours of Bible, theology, or ministry courses.
+All students seeking a Bachelor's degree at Kentucky Christian University are required to complete at least an 18-hour Bible minor while some programs require a 24-hour Bible double major.
+A transfer student who has 60 or more transfer hours will be required to take one Biblical Studies course each semester until they graduate.
 This basic Bible core is designed to equip students to handle the Word of God properly, and to integrate biblical principles and values into their lives, their homes, and their vocations.
 This basic core is described below.